This article contains affiliate links. We may earn a small commission if you purchase via these links.

 To quote a loyal Trijicon buyer, this red dot is "small but mighty."
 We couldn't have said it better ourselves!

-- The Venom Red Dot Sight-6 MOA promotes rapid target acquisition while providing a precise point of aim; getting shots down range and on target fast.
-The Venom's...
+- The Venom Red Dot Sight 6 MOA promotes rapid transitions while providing a precise point of aim.
+The Venom's aluminum housing ensures this unit will stand up to whatever...

 - High quality, fully multi-coated lens offers a clean, wide field of view.
 Power and dot intensity controls are conveniently located on the left side of the sight to...